 If you are doing major renovations inside your unit, please inform your adjoining neighbors as a courtesy because noise travels easily between the walls and ceilings/floors.
 Also, neighbors would also appreciate that drivers with excessively loud automobiles avoid revving their engines at early morning and late-night hours.
 Thank you in advance.

-Before you go, make sure there is an up-to-date emergency contact number listed with the BW Office and Condo 8 Board of Managers, and leave a spare key with a neighbor.
-BW Maintenance will drain the hot water heater at your expense.
-Prevent potentially expensive water damage to your unit and your adjoining neighbors’ by shutting off the water to your hot water heater and washing machine.
+Before leaving for the season, make sure there is an up-to-date emergency contact number listed with the Bretton Woods Office and Condo 8 Board of Managers, and leave a spare key with a neighbor.
+Prevent potentially expensive water damage to your unit and your adjoining neighbors’ by shutting off the water to your hot water heater and washing machine; Bretton Woods Maintenance will drain your hot water heater at your expense.
 Also, turn off the circuit breaker to your hot water heater.
-Contact the Board to get your hot water heater and fire alarm checked by your building captain before you leave for the season.
+If you have the shut-off valve to the outside spigot, please make sure it’s off for the season.

 IN CASE OF EMERGENCY

 Call 911—not the gatehouse, clubhouse, board members, or neighbors.

 Winter is here, so rear-end parking is permitted during snowy conditions, otherwise, parking must be nose-in.
 Parking spaces are not assigned spots.
 Park within the lines—one space per vehicle.
 If you will not be moving your car for seven consecutive days, put it in the long-term parking by the mailboxes in PP17A to free up spaces for other residents.
 Call 852-COPS regarding vehicles parked in handicap spaces without displaying the appropriate permit.